albertglebocki/fisherman/README.md

 #### Finishing Touches

 When you'll add your authentication token, you're all set to go.
+Right now you can upload your `index.html` file into `/public/` directory.

+And that's it!
 Now you can start your **Fisherman** server, by typing:<br>
 ``` bash
 .\fisherman.sh #Windows
 ```